-The office is fully staffed with two experienced office assistants and one massage therapist who works Tuesday, Thursday, and Friday.
+The office is fully staffed with two experienced office assistants.
 X-rays are performed on-site in addition to physiotherapy alternatives including ultrasound, electric muscle stimulation, and hot/cold packs.

 Clark Chiropractic, Inc. is very proud of the relationships it has established with general practitioners, neurologists, neurosurgeons, podiatrists, orthopedists, pain specialists, anesthesiologists, physical therapists and ENT doctors.
 Dr. Clark understands that chiropractic is not a cure-all for every condition and will make the appropriate referrals, should chiropractic not be the best option for care.

 Many conditions that are not responsive to general medical treatments may be responsive to chiropractic techniques and approaches to wellness.
 In addition to treating common joint problems, many other conditions including bed-wetting, chronic ear infections, headaches, constipation, chest pains, jaw pain, carpal tunnel, shoulder and leg pain have been helped successfully by the Clark Chiropractic staff.

 Thompson Drop Table